 johan@becquerelsweden.se, 0768-511 773

-Johan Lindahl has extensive experience in market and regulatory issues related to the solar PV market, both at national and international level.
-Partly as Secretary General of the European Solar Manufacturing Council, partly from his work as the Swedish representative in the international organisation IEA PVPS over the last ten years, where the national experts compile the annual changes in installation volumes, price developments and regulations at national level and together analyse the global trends.
-But also from the previous role as spokesperson for the Swedish Solar Energy Association, responsible for the association's advocacy work, investigations, consultation responses, statistics and advocacy towards politicians, media, authorities and various industry players.
+Johan Lindahl has extensive experience of market and regulatory issues concerning the photovoltaic market, both at national and international level.
+Partly as Secretary General of the European Solar Manufacturing Council and partly from the work as Swedish representative in the international organization IEA PVPS for ten years, where the national experts compile the annual changes in installation volumes, price development and regulations at national level and together analyze the global trends.
+But also from the previous role as the industry organization Swedish Solar Energy's spokesperson with responsibility for the association's advocacy work, investigations, consultation responses, statistics and advocacy towards politicians, media, authorities and various industry players.

 Johan also holds a PhD in thin film solar cells of the type CIGS from Uppsala University, and from there knowledge in solid state physics/chemistry, thin film deposit with different vacuum methods, material characterization and electrical measurements of solar cell structures.